At Prism Color, we have print specifications that must be followed when setting up your art files to be printed.

 When you first set up your art file, it is important to pick the correct color space for the end result.
 Artwork designed for the web is always RGB because desktop computer, laptop, tablet and mobile phone screens are designed using the RGB color space.
 When it comes to print media, the correct color space is the CMYK color mode.
 By designing in this mode, you will have a better idea of how your colors are going to print.

 The print files are separated into the 4 process colors.
 During the separation, screen tints comprised of small dots are applied at different angles to each of the four colors.
 The screened separations are then transferred to four different printing plates, one for each color, and run on a printing press with one color overprinting the next.
-The composite image fools the naked eye with the illusion of
+The composite image fools the naked eye with the illusion of continuous tone.

 The black is referred to as "K" denoting "key", a shorthand for the printing term "key plate".
 This plate impresses the artistic detail of an image, usually in black ink.

 Colors created without screens and dots, such as those found in the PANTONE MATCHING SYSTEM®, are referred to in the industry as spot or solid colors.
 From a palette of 18 basic colors, each of the spot colors in the PANTONE MATCHING SYSTEM is mixed according to its own unique ink mixing formula developed by Pantone.
 You probably mixed yellow and blue paint to get green in your youth.
 Creating a PANTONE Spot Color is similar in concept, but with the added need for precision.